 Kindly provide the amendments to the article that are being proposed in the text box below, using the “track changes” function in Microsoft Word.
 Please only reproduce the parts of the article that are being amended or deleted - examples are attached for reference.

-2. The Body shall be composed of experts with suitable scientific qualifications, taking into account the need for multidisciplinary expertise, including expertise in relevant traditional knowledge of indigenous peoples and local communities, gender balance and equitable geographical representation.
-The terms of reference and modalities for the operation of the Body, including its selection process and the terms of members’ mandates, shall be determined by the Conference of the Parties.
+2. The Body shall be composed of experts nominated by Parties acting in personal capacity , taking into account equitable geographical representation, the need for multidisciplinary expertise and gender balance.including expertise in relevant traditional knowledge of indigenous peoples and local communities, The terms of reference and modalities for the operation of the Body, including its selection process and the terms of members’ mandates, shall be determined by the Conference of the Parties.

-4. Under the authority and guidance of the Conference of the Parties, the Body shall provide scientific and technical advice to the Conference and perform the functions assigned to it under this Agreement and such other functions as may be determined by the Conference.
+4. Under the authority and guidance of the Conference of the Parties, the Body shall provide scientific and technical advice to the Conference and perform the functions assigned to it under the different parts of this Agreement and its corresponding Annex, and such other functions as may be determined by the Conference.

 Rationale for the proposal, if any.